 There are many pharmacies (apoteks) in Balikpapan which readily stock common medications.
 However, if you need a special prescription filled, Kimia Farma across from Klandesson market can often help.
 Phone: +62542422691

-Although there are many "doktor gigis" in Balikpapan, the one that most expatriates go to is Balikpapan Dental Health Care (BDHC), which is a large, clean dental office next to the Bintang Hotel.
+Although there are many "doktor gigis" in Balikpapan, most expatriates go to Balikpapan Dental Health Care (BDHC), which is a large, clean dental office next to the Bintang Hotel.
 The dentists speak English and they take walk-in appointments (but you should call first).
 Phone number is 0542426461.
 They provide routine care as well as fillings.
 They also provide teeth whitening service.
+The other popular provider is Dr. Putri at Dental House in Balikpapan Baru 05427204148.

 For advanced or technical procedures, we recommend you get work done in Singapore or your home country.
 Insurance companies can help coordinate treatment if needed.